ShivankK26/Router-Academy-Courses/docs/building-on-ccif/About Lending Borrowing Adapters.md

     1. ***Deploying the Contract*** - To Deploy the `BenqiSupply` Contract, you will need to Provide the addresses of the Native Token, Wrapped Native Token, and QiToken.

     2. ***Supplying Funds*** - To Supply funds to `Benqi` using this Contract, call the `execute` function with the appropriate Input Data, including the Asset, Recipient, and Amount.
+For Example -

         ```sol
         bytes memory data = abi.encode(assetAddress, recipientAddress, amount);